Shub4/fake_news_detection/README.md

 ### Conclusion:
 * Here we will be focusing on improved False Negative as we want to predict fake news correctly.KNN is lagging on most of the metrics maintaining lowest performance.
 Naïve Bayes has good Recall than Random forest but it is somewhat equal and RF recall can be further improved by increasing n_estimators.
 *	Naïve Bayes comes out to be fastest to train the model following by RF and KNN.
-*	Accurancy is quite improved in Random forest which is 5.8% more than NB and f-Score is 3.4% more.
+*	Accuracy is quite improved in Random forest which is 5.8% more than NB and f-Score is 3.4% more.
 *	Though training RF is time consuming but it has shown significant improvement in performance and predicting better than the other two models with the overall accuracy of 90% which has potential for further improvements with parameter tunning.

 ### Skills